Financial-Times/o-header-services/README.md

 The header has the following features:

 **Required**
 - A product logo.
-This will default to the FT logo, but is customisable through Sass mixins.
+This will default to the FT logo, but is customisable through a [Sass mixin](#mixins), meaning that this can only be changed if you are using the manual build process.
 - The product title.
 This should be present and the same on all of your pages

 **Optional**